855-632-4477 M-F 9AM-5PM

 The BHIPP line is designed to be a resource for primary care providers.
 Consulting with families is outside the scope of our service.
 Therefore, we will redirect families to have their PCPs call us if they would like to utilize our consultation line.

-BHIPP is supported by funding from the Maryland Department of Health and Mental Hygiene and operates as a collaboration between the University of Maryland School of Medicine, the Johns Hopkins Bloomberg School of Public Health, and Salisbury University.
+BHIPP is supported by funding from the Maryland Department of Health, Behavioral Health Administration and operates as a collaboration between the University of Maryland School of Medicine, the Johns Hopkins University School of Medicine, and Salisbury University.

 To contact the webmaster, click here.